Rabia075/sql_queries_vault/README.md

+3. 🚀 Phase 3:
-📡 Student Registration System – Modular RESTful APIs Breakdown
+Student Registration System – APIs collection

 Built for scalable backend development using Node.js, Express, and PostgreSQL.
 Demonstrates modular architecture, strong data validation, and practical database operations through a RESTful API design.

-### 🧩 Technologies Used
+### Technologies Used
 - Node.js with Express – for building RESTful APIs
 - PostgreSQL – relational database for data persistence
 - JavaScript – for all scripting and backend logic